rubengc/AutomatorWP/readme.txt

 No, We're unable to provide custom development services, as our focus is developing the core AutomatorWP plugin, and the official AutomatorWP add-ons.

 == Changelog ==

+= 1.9.3 =

+* **New Features**
+* New trigger: User gets deleted.
+* New trigger: User role changes from role to role.
+* New Action: Update multiple posts.
+* New Action: Delete a post.
+* New Action: Delete multiple posts.
+* New Action: Delete a user.
+* **Improvements**
+* WishList Member: Updated class check to correctly detect if WishList Member is active.
+* Zoom: Added the ability to register registrants with a custom status (approved, denied or pending).
+* WordPress: Added support to the user nicename in the trigger "User field gets updated".
+* **Developer Notes**
+* Make use of the min() function when defining length of the table keys (thanks to @mholubowski).

 = 1.9.2 =